 Israel is routinely acknowledged to be the key and primary ally of the United States in the Middle East.
 The partnership between Israel and this country is historic and institutional.
 Yet, in 1967 Israel attacked and sank the American navy vessel U.S.S.
 Liberty killing 34 Americans.
 An apology was issued and accepted and both countries found a way to move on.

 Moving on, there are virtually limitless claims of human rights abuses taking place in China.
-The Chinese government has imprisoned dissenters and simply does not acknowledge any criticism of its practices and shows no signs of changing in the near, or far, future.
+The Chinese government has imprisoned dissenters and simply does not countenance any criticism of its practices and shows no signs of changing in the near, or far future.
 Yet most American observers contend that continued engagement with China offers the best chance of meaningful and institutional change in that country.

-Accepting the fact that Dennis Rodman is better known for his outrageous conduct, clothing and hairstyles, there is every reason to believe that only someone like Dennis Rodman could gain admittance to North Korea and achieve some measure of communication with Kim Jon-un.
+Accepting the fact that Dennis Rodman is better known for his outrageous conduct, occasional cross dressing, unique choices in clothing and hairstyles, there is every reason to believe that only someone like Dennis Rodman could gain admittance to North Korea and achieve some measure of communication with Kim Jon-un.
 There really doesn’t seem to be a downside to whatever inroads that he and his band of ball players might make since they are clearly not diplomats and they are just as clearly not endorsing anything.

 But just as a generation ago a series of ping pong matches opened the way for formal diplomatic relations between the United States and the People’s Republic of China, is it too farfetched to imagine that basketball diplomacy might succeed in prying open a door to actual communications between two countries that have spent over half a century demonizing each other?